 With many brands trying desperately to cling onto established consumers it’s a real risk trying to retain these while still adapting to new ideas about society.

-Whilst there’s always hope that a major new trend could revitalise retail in these challenging times, it could also add further pressure to an industry that’s already struggling.
+Whilst there’s always hope that a major new trend could revitalize retail in these challenging times, it could also add further pressure to an industry that’s already struggling.
 If gender-diverse clothing turns into a major trend, it’s likely that not all retailers will be equally affected.

-As usual, it will favour the most nimble operators.
+As usual, it will favor the most nimble operators.
 It’s likely to be most advantageous to those with a younger custom base, while those with a more mature customer may struggle to know how to keep up with the times whilst still serving their base.

 Although consumers in Western markets are showing interest in gender fluidity and associated social issues, many markets are nowhere near this mindset.
 Gender diversity is a much harder sell in more socially conservative markets and may simply not be an appealing proposition for many customers.